-All those medical and pre-med students who are looking for a valuable work experience and international exposure can choose to travel to India and be a part of this project.
-Under our specialized medical internship program, students can gain insights about how a health care system operates in a developing country like India.
+Medical Internship Program in Delhi is suitable for medical and pre-med students who are looking for a valuable work experience and international exposure.
+Under this program, students can gain insights about the health care system of India.

-The Hospital Internship assignment takes place in a large hospital placement in South Delhi area in close proximity to some of the best areas and markets in the city.
+The Internship assignment takes place in a private hospital well equipped with modern medical facilities and highly experienced staff.
+The placement hospital is in a close proximity to some of the best areas and markets of the city.
 Interns are paired along with a doctor/nurse or medical professional during their time at the hospital.

 Note: Medical and pre-med students are eligible to take part in the Medical Internship program.
 All Interns need to provide a copy of their CV/ Resume as well as a proof of their enrollment in Medical/Nursing School.
 Interns can also bring mouth masks and lab coat/ scrubs with them.

-The List of departments where the interns can work are as below:-
+Here's the list of departments where the interns can work:

 Students joining the hospital internship program in New Delhi are required to follow a basic routine on a daily basis.
 This covers everything from meals to volunteer work and back.
 It must be noted that every placement functions at a different pace and on separate timelines making the schedule slightly differ at times.

 A generic daily schedule for interns is as follows: